Links on Android Authority may earn us a commission. Learn more.

 What is Apple Health?

-We’ll start with Apple’s Health app, unhelpfully called Apple Health.
+We’ll start with Apple’s health app, unhelpfully called Apple Health.
 The Apple Health app made its debut on the iPhone in 2014.
-Its goal is to provide a central hub where users can see data from a wide range of sources.
+It provides a central hub where users can collect and analyze data from a range of sources.

-Let’s say you have three fitness trackers (maybe a running watch, Oura Ring, and Fitbit), a MyFitnessPal account, and a HIIT workout timer that you like to use.
-Perhaps you also mediate with Headspace from time to time.
-And did you know your iPhone also tracks things like steps?
-It will even look for things like “walking asymmetries” using the in-built gyroscope.
+Let’s say you have three fitness trackers (such as a running watch, an Oura Ring, and a Fitbit).
+You also have a MyFitnessPal account and a HIIT timer you like to use for workouts.
+Perhaps you meditate with Headspace from time to time.
+Meanwhile, your iPhone is tracking basic things like steps.

-All these collect data, some of which overlaps.
+All of your devices and subscription services collect data, some of which overlaps.
 That’s where Apple Health comes in.
-It syncs with the most popular health apps and stores all of that data in a single spot.
+It syncs with the most popular health apps and stores all of your data in a single spot.

 How to use the Apple Health app

-For the most part, you can let the Health app do its thing in the background while you use various other tools.
-Once you’ve created a profile, you’ll be able to set up most health tracking apps, so they automatically share their data with Apple Health.
+For the most part, users let their Health app run in the background while using other tools.
+Once you’ve created a profile, you can sync your account with most health tracking apps so they automatically share data.

-Hit the Browse tab at the bottom of the screen, and you’ll be able to view more information regarding a specific category.
-For example, you can see more about your sleep, your heart rate, your respiratory rate, and more.
+You can also explore specific categories by tapping on the Browse tab.
+Examples include activity, sleep, heart rate, respiratory health, and more.
 Any of these expanded pages will also give you the option to see data sources.
-This way, you can see precisely where Apple Health is getting the information.
+This allows users to see precisely where Apple Health is getting information.

 While I love how all this information is displayed in one spot, I feel like the UI could use some work.
 It would also be nice to see some graphs showing relationships between these different data points.
 Wouldn’t it be great to see how something like mindfulness practice could predict sleep quality?

 You can also opt to fill out more data about yourself by clicking the profile icon in the top right and choosing Health Details.
-You can add your Medical ID here, too.
-This is useful in the event of a medical emergency.
+You can add your Medical ID here as well.
+Both are useful in the event of a medical emergency.

 The best apps to use with Apple Health